At Wellington College

 Legoland is a great attraction for children of all ages.
 Beale Park near Reading is also a great day out for the family, as is the Tropical Rainforest attraction near Newbury.
 And adults can enjoy a flutter on the horses all year round at Newbury and Ascot Racecourses.

 Employed at Wellington College since 2016

 The first thing I noticed when I came to Wellington was how friendly it felt – nearly everyone you pass smiles and says ‘hello.’
-Three and a half years on, that friendliness is still one of the things I most appreciate about working here.
+Even now, that friendliness is still one of the things I most appreciate about working here.
 It really does feel like a community.

 PA to the Deputy Head (Pastoral and Wellbeing)

 I feel very lucky as I really enjoy my role at Wellington College and look forward to driving through the gates every morning.
 It is the people that make the role so enjoyable, everyone working to the same college values which creates such a great community spirit.